skonfig/extra/type/__netbox_uwsgi/man.rst

 application is available via the `uwsgi-netbox` systemd service.
 It is controllable via the `netbox` wrapper service, too.

+**As uWSGI will be started as netbox user, it does not have privileges to bind to a privileaged port (all ports below 1024).** Because uWSGI will drop privileages anyway before binding to a port, solutions are to use the systemd sockets to activate the ports as root or set linux kernel capabilites to bind to such a privileaged port.

+As systemd sockets (or uwsgi itself) do not allow to distinguish multiple sockets if different protocols are used for different sockets, this type does not use systemd sockets if it is requested from the user.
+Using the ``--bind-to`` and ``--protocol`` parameters, it uses the systemd socket activation.
+Else, it set the different sockets and protocols natively to uwsgi and add kernel capabilities to be able to listen to privileaged ports.

 REQUIRED PARAMETERS
 -------------------